Blaydon Races: Places

+People

+Dr Charles John Gibb (1824–1900) was probably the most widely known doctor in Newcastle in 1862, having played a prominent role in combatting the town's cholera epidemic of 1853.
+He did much to help the poor, and in an emergency would sometimes charter a train to transport one of his wealthy rural patients.
+Between 1855 and 1870, he was an honorary surgeon at the Newcastle Infirmary.

+"Jackie Broon" was the Blaydon town crier, whose bell is now preserved in Newcastle's Discovery Museum.

+"Coffy Johnny" was in reality an ex-blacksmith from Winlaton named John Oliver (1828–1900).
+A well-known character who attended all local race meetings, he would have stood out to racegoers due to the white top hat he wore on special occasions, and the fact that he was over 6+1/2 ft tall.
+His nickname derived from his habit of asking people to wait while he finished his coffee before getting on with whatever job was at hand.

+Anniversary celebrations

+Centenary

+Events marking the centenary of the 1862 races were held on Tyneside from 2 – 9 June 1962, with a budget of £21,000 allocated by Newcastle Corporation.
+At the invitation of T. Dan Smith, they were attended by Labour Party leader Hugh Gaitskell, who travelled in a procession on 9 June retracing the journey described in Ridley's song.

+150th Anniversary

 In December 2010 an online petition was launched calling for "...a clear and sustained commitment on the part of Newcastle upon Tyne and Gateshead Councils to work hand-in-hand with the Geordie people...to help deliver an appropriate celebration of the 150th anniversary of Mr George Ridley's world-famous anthem of Tyneside."
 On 9 November 2011, Chi Onwurah MP presented a parliamentary petition to the Speaker of the House of Commons in support of the campaign.
 From August 2011, campaign group members were in discussions with the two councils.
 As a result of these discussions, the core campaign objective of delivering an on-street event on the actual anniversary of 9 June 2012 was achieved.
-A series of additional "satellite" events were also organised including a week-long beer festival at The Hotspur pub, Percy Street, Newcastle upon Tyne on the night of 9 June 2012.
+A series of additional "satellite" events were also organised including a week-long beer festival at The Hotspur pub, Percy Street, Newcastle upon Tyne on the night of 9 June 2012..
+In London a well attended day long event involving folk singers was organised in pubs The Betsey Trotwood and Gunmakers.

+In a ceremony at Newcastle railway station on 6 June 2012 attended by former Newcastle United footballer Alan Shearer, a class 91 locomotive operated by East Coast was named "Blaydon Races".

 Modern race

 The Blaydon Race is a 5.9-mile athletics race from Newcastle to Blaydon that takes place on 9 June every year and starts off with the singing of 'The Blaydon Races', as the words are used as the basis for the whole race.